owntracks/docker-recorder/README.md

 ```

 ### With MQTT broker

-If an mqtt broker is needed mosquitto can be used.
+If you need to set up an MQTT broker, you can easily use, say, Mosquitto.
 There are ready to use
 containers available on docker hub.
-To use `eclipse-mosquitto` add the following
-to you `docker-compose.yml` file.
+To use `eclipse-mosquitto` add something like [the following](docker-compose-mqtt.yml) to your `docker-compose.yml` file.

 ``` yaml
 version: '3'